usnistgov/ssmdevices/README.md

 ## Installation
 1. Install a 64-bit python 3.6 distribution.
 This process has been tested only with anaconda; support for python 2.7 is deprecated
 2. If you installed python a while ago, make sure your distribution includes pandas 0.19.0 or newer.
-3. In an administrator anaconda command prompt, type `pip install git+https://gitlab.nist.gov/gitlab/ssm/labbench`
-4. In an administrator anaconda command prompt, type `pip install git+https://gitlab.nist.gov/gitlab/ssm/ssmdevices`
+4. In an anaconda command prompt, type `pip install git+https://gitlab.nist.gov/gitlab/ssm/ssmdevices`
 5. If you need support for VISA instruments, install an NI VISA runtime, for example [this one for windows](http://download.ni.com/support/softlib/visa/NI-VISA/16.0/Windows/NIVISA1600runtime.exe).
 That's it.